-Participants do not have to live in the MetroWest area to be a part of the program, but they do have to be willing- and able to travel to in person workshops.
+Participants do not have to live in the MetroWest area to be a part of the program, but they do have to be willing and able to travel to in person workshops.
 We have recently expanded C2C to new regions across the state, so please reach out to to determine if there is a session in your region.

-The timing and location of each 12 week session changes.
-For the latest information about dates and times please e-mail Erin Lotridge at C2C@onefamilyinc.org or call 617-423-0504, extension 8.
+The timing and location of each three-month cohort changes.
+For the latest information about dates and times please e-mail Erin Lotridge at or call 617-752-2380.

 We ask that participants make every effort to come to each workshop and coaching session.
 We cover a lot at every meeting, and if a participant misses a session, they will miss some important information.

-No, they are still eligible.
-Participants are welcome in the program regardless of their CORI results.
-However we will ask about CORIís during coaching to ensure that the participant is exploring appropriate careers that are attainable with a CORI record.
+No, participants are welcome in the program regardless of their CORI results.
+However we will ask about CORI’s during coaching to ensure that the participant is exploring appropriate careers that are attainable with a CORI record.

 Participants do not have to be fluent in English to participate in our program, but the sessions are conducted in English, so it is best if they have at least a conversational level of understanding.